-The first step to learn Nauli is to learn the technique to isolate the abdominal muscles which are known as rectus.
-In common parlance they are known as abs.
+The first step to learning Nauli is to learn the technique to isolate the abdominal muscles which are known as rectus.
+In common parlance, they are known as abs.
 The rectus muscles are found on either side of the abdomen from lower ribs to just below the navel.
 They are vertical muscles parallel to each other and can be controlled with some practice.

 Nauli can be classified as being of three types: